General Information Regarding Undergraduate Students

 Waiver of Degree Requirement

 A department chair may request the waiver of a departmentally required course for a student if a substantial reason exists for making an exception to a requirement in the student's major field.
 Online forms to waive a requirement or to substitute a requirement are available on Canvas > Faculty Forum > Academic Forms.
-Paper forms are no longer accepted.
+Paper forms are not accepted.

 If a student wants to waive or substitute a general education requirement, she or he needs to know that this type of substitution or waiver is not given lightly, and waivers, in particular, can only be granted in truly exceptional circumstances.
 The process of seeking a waiver or substitution starts with a student meeting with the Senior Vice Provost or the advisor consulting with the Senior Vice Provost to determine the feasibility of such a request.
 Department chairs are not able to waive or substitute general education requirements.

 Only substitutions and waivers that have been explicitly approved by the Senior Vice Provost or the Provost and then noted in a student’s Degree Audit (“My Progress”) in RavenZone or on RavenZone will be considered as official.
-Advisors and Department Chairs should not wait until the last minute to secure waivers or exceptions.
+Advisors and Department Chairs should not wait until the last minute before graduation to secure waivers or exceptions.

 When a student withdraws from the College, the Director of the Student Success Center will notify the pertinent administrative offices of the College.
 The Office of Academic Records and Registration will then notify the faculty in whose classes the student is enrolled and the student’s academic advisor.
 In accordance with Federal law, faculty must provide the last date of attendance for the student who has withdrawn.
 This is to be done in a timely manner using Self-Service as directed by the Registrar.
 Note that, as such, the College does not require faculty to take attendance, but faculty members must be able to report this last date of attendance accurately.
 An accurate last date of attendance is necessary for financial aid purpose and other reporting to the U.S. Department of Education.